NuAoA/mopidy-alcd/README.rst

 Installation
 ============

-open download directory and run
+open download directory and run:

     python setup.py install
-or
+or,

     python setup.py develop

 Also, you need to install the netifaces package, run:

     easy_install netifaces

 Configuration